ollystephens/tech-exeter-2019/PITCHME.md

 ### The REGO Language

-@snap[zoom-07]
+@ul[zoom-07]
-OPA is purpose built for reasoning about information represented in structured documents.
+- OPA is purpose built for reasoning about information represented in structured documents.
 The data that your service and its users publish can be inspected and transformed using OPA’s native query language Rego.

-Rego was inspired by Datalog, which is a well understood, decades old query language.
+- Rego was inspired by Datalog, which is a well understood, decades old query language.
 Rego extends Datalog to support structured document models such as JSON.

-Rego focuses on providing powerful support for referencing nested documents and ensuring that queries are correct and unambiguous.
+- Rego focuses on providing powerful support for referencing nested documents and ensuring that queries are correct and unambiguous.

-Rego is declarative so policy authors can focus on what queries should return rather than how queries should be executed.
+- Rego is declarative so policy authors can focus on what queries should return rather than how queries should be executed.
 These queries are simpler and more concise than the equivalent in an imperative language.

-Like other applications which support declarative query languages, OPA is able to optimize queries to improve performance.
-@snapend
+@ulend

 ---